Matthew-T-Leonard/Matthew-T-Leonard/README.md

 Quite a lot of my scripts write to files, and it's on you to make sure you don't accidentally overwrite any of your data!

 ## About Me:
-I am an Earth Science graduate with interests in hard rock geology, petrology, metamorphism, and magmatic systems.
-I've also got an A-level in Comp Sci and I like to write little programs when I can to keep myself up to date.
-When I can combine the two, they'll end up here.
+I am an Earth Science Masters graduate with interests in hard rock geology, petrology, metamorphism, and magmatic systems.
+I've also got a background in Comp Sci and I like to write little programs to keep myself coding.
+When I can combine the two fields, they'll end up here.

 <!--